 If you’re located in an area that is prone to earthquakes, follow these tips to secure your property:

 - Identify weaknesses: Make it a point to be aware of and fix any weaknesses in your property that could cause it to be more vulnerable.
-For example, these areas include weak crawl space walls, unreinforced foundations, and unanchored structures.
+Weak crawl space walls, unreinforced foundations, and unanchored structures are examples of structural vulnerability.

-- Secure objects: Secure objects that could fall in your property, such as appliances and furniture, or consider relocating them to safer areas that are away from beds, windows, or any exits that could be blocked.
+- Secure objects: Tell your tenants to secure objects that could fall in the property, such as appliances and furniture, or consider relocating them to safer areas that are away from beds, windows, and any exits that could be blocked.

-- Move heavier objects: Heavier objects can cause the most damage as things fall during an earthquake, so move these objects to the ground.
+- Move heavier objects: Heavier objects cause the most damage when things fall during an earthquake, so have your renters move these objects to the ground.

-- Practice shutting off the utilities: In the event of an earthquake, it’s safest when the water, gas, and power lines in your property are shut off.
-Ensure you’re able to cut off the power to your circuit box.
+- Practice shutting off the utilities: In the event of an earthquake, it’s safest to shut off the water, gas, and power lines in your property.
+Ensure you and your tenants are able to cut off the power to the circuit box.

 - Equip your property: Sometimes earthquakes can cause fires, so double-check that your property has a fire extinguisher that is in working order.